olgupila/STORM-AI-devkit-2025/docs/README.md

 <div align="left">

-You can reach us at ai_challenge@mit.edu.
+You can reach the challenge organizers at ai_challenge@mit.edu.
-If you have any questions regarding the devkit upon its release, submit an issue to the Github repo.
+If you have any questions regarding the devkit, please submit them to the [devkit discussion forum](https://github.com/ARCLab-MIT/STORM-AI-devkit-2025/discussions) on GitHub.

 </div>